ktrnthsnr/Redux-Store/README.md

 ## Description

 Working with an existing application, the enhancements for this e-commerce online codebase have been to:

 1. Initial setup of the frontend and backend to receive the product data from the server, with Apollo caching the results.

-2. Implement global state management in a Redux-like store implemented by the React Content API, and write Redux-like actions and reducers.
+2. In some components (not login\signup) such as CategoryMenu, ProductList and Home, remove state management and add global state objects.
+Implement global state management in a Redux-like store implemented by the React Content API, and write Redux-like actions and reducers.

 3. Add offline capabilities with IndexedDB so a user may shop if losing internet connectivity.